 Scoped access

-Sessions are restricted to specific permission scopes.
-Support cannot
+Sessions are restricted to specific permission scopes and, optionally, a

 Time-limited